Examples of Good Map Design#

 Note

-The color scheme of the roads makes an intuitive reading of the map possible, as red is associated with negative qualities, whereas green with positive qualities.
-It should be noted, however, that persons with colorblindness will have trouble reading the map.
+The colour scheme of the roads makes it possible to read the map intuitively, as red is typically associated with negative qualities and green with positive qualities.
+It should be noted, however, that people with colourblindness will have trouble reading the map.

 Map Example 2: Flooding Risk in the Ouham Region, Central African Republic#